TENSO: Software Package for Numerically Exact Open Quantum Dynamics Based on Efficient Tree Tensor Network Decomposition of the Hierarchical Equations of Motion: Numerical examples

 In \texttt{TENSO} the \lstinline{gen_bcf} helper function builds the BCF.
 It takes the cutoff frequencies, the reorganization energies, widths, and the resonant frequencies as lists that encode the spectral densities' structures.
 To label the two types of SDs, \texttt{TENSO} uses the suffixes \lstinline{_d} and \lstinline{_b} for the DL and Brownian SD, respectively.
 To use the Matsubara decomposition scheme, the argument \lstinline{'Pade'} is replaced with \lstinline{'Matsubara'} in the call to \lstinline{gen_bcf}.
 It is also possible to implement custom BCFS's and their decompositions, as detailed in section \ref{sec:advanced}.

-Propagation in \texttt{TENSO} is performed with the \texttt{system\_multibath} function.
-This helper function can address one or more baths.
+Construction of the propagator in \texttt{TENSO} is performed with the \texttt{system\_multibath} function.
+The bath correlation object produced by \lstinline{gen_bcf} is needed by \lstinline{system_multibath} to construct the propagator.
+The \lstinline{system_multibath} helper function can address one or more baths.
 It takes all system information, the BCF or BCF's in list form, system-bath coupling operators, and all additional simulation parameters such as integrator tolerances or the tensor network decomposition scheme.
+The tqdm package then uses the propagator to advance the system through time and displays a status bar of the calculation’s progress.

 On completion, this calculation will display a figure of the populations of the two states and save the image to a file.
 The output file, tutorial\_1.dat.log will record the complex values of all entries in the density matrix of the evolving system and output them in the order $\rho_{1,1} \; \rho_{1,2} ... \; \rho_{n,n-1}, \; \rho_{n,n}$ for each simulation time step.
 The dynamics are shown in Fig. \ref{fig:1}.